hsro-inf-prg3/hsro-inf-prg3.github.io/Readme.md

 - **Generics, pt.
 1 (Oct 25, [slides](/04s-generics-1/), [lecture notes](/04ln-generics-1/), [assignments](https://github.com/hsro-inf-prg3/04-generics))**

-	We dig into the details of how generics work in Java, and how to apply them to data structures and algorithms.
+	After a short digression to [Mixins](/99s-mixins/), we dig into the details of how generics work in Java, and how to apply them to data structures and algorithms.

 > No class and assignments on Nov 1 (All Saints/Allerheiligen).